-EDI was the aquatic baseline and environmental impact assessment consultant.
-Our role included:
+EDI was responsible for the aquatic baseline and associated environmental impact assessment tasks for the project.
+Our responsibilities included:

 - Design and implementation of studies pertaining to fish distribution, life history and aquatic ecology (resident anadromous species) within project watersheds

 - Implementation of radio telemetry study for resident char

 - Use of DNA to describe population structure for various fish species

 - Coordination and field collaboration with Homalco First Nation Technicians